penzomassimo/integration-pipeline-001/README.md

 $ docker-compose --version
 ```

-* Restore databases - each database service for this solution comes with a backup under the `/backup/` folder that needs to be restored so we can have a working schema
+* Restore databases - each database service for this solution comes with a backup file under the `./<service-folder>/backup/` folder that needs to be restored so we can have a working schema

 ```
 // ELM database